Free Correctional Officer Practice Test: Tips, Sample Questions & Expert Guidance [2024]

 Let's review all the answers:

-Answer A: Documenting the find and reporting it to the supervisor keeps the situation within the professional scope and allows for a collective decision to be made about how to handle the sensitive material.
+Answer A: Documenting the find and reporting it to the supervisor keeps the situation within professional standards and scope and allows for a collective decision to be made about how to handle the sensitive material.
 It is a suitable action to take, and therefore not the least appropriate.

 Answer B: Leaving the poem in the cell may not be the best course of action, but it doesn't actively promote the spread of potentially emotionally triggering material.
 Additionally, since it doesn't break any prison rules, it could be viewed as somewhat neutral, making it more appropriate than option D.